mdurmus/weather-checker/README.md

 ### Added Trip Date

-After entering the location information, the travel date must be entered.
+After entering the location information, the travel date must be entered. ***Since I use the free version of the OpenWeather API, data is shared instantaneously, not according to the date data entered.***

 <img src="docs/images/date.webp" alt="Trip date">